What can I expect on Sunday?

 Is childcare offered during Sunday service?

 Yes.
-There are always two childcare providers in our nursery.
 Feel free to stay the first time or two with your child in the nursery to let them get accustomed to us.
-During our regular church year (mid-August through May) we have a Youth Religious Education program for children and youth from the age of 4 through high school and these classes meet at 11:15 AM; children of all ages are encouraged to worship with their family during the beginning of the service.
+During our regular church year (mid-August through May) we have a Faith Formation program for children and youth from the age of 4 through high school and these classes meet at 10:45 AM; children of all ages are encouraged to worship with their family during the beginning of the service.

 Childcare is often provided during other congregational events.
 Check the calendar page for more details.